peterhontaru/AirBnb-Milano-Price-Prediction/AirBnb-Milan.md

 <img src="figures/unnamed-chunk-11-1.png" width="100%" />

-## Could the zipcode be a better predictor of Price than the Region?
+## Could the zipcode be a better predictor of price than the region?

 Given the structure of Milan, it could be posssible that even within a region, prices differ significantly.
 For example, the half closer to the city centre and the one opposite might have significantly different average prices.